MicBrain/Python-algo-Module/README.md

    1. Binary_Tree method: insert(self, data) - Inserts new node with data.

    2. Binary_Tree method: lookup(self, data, parent = None) - Looks up a node containing data and returns also its parent.

+   3. Binary_Tree method: delete(self, data) - Deletes a node containing data from binary tree.

+   4. Binary_Tree method: children_count(self) - Counts the number of nodes in a tree.